Fylhan/qompoter/docs/Command-line.md

 ------------

 * **--all** List or apply actions to all elements depending of the action
-  * Supported action is: (inspect)[#inspect]
+  * Supported action is: inspect
 * **--by-pass** By-pass error and continue the process
-  * Supported actions are: export --repo, install
+  * Supported actions are: add, export --repo, install, update, updateOne
 * **-d, --depth SIZE** Depth of the recursivity in the searching of sub-packages [default = 10]
 * **--inqlude-file FILE** Pick the provided file to search into the inqlude repository
-* **--file FILE** Pick another Qompoter file [default = qompoter.json]
+* **--file FILE** Pick another lock file or Qompoter file [default = qompoter.lock and qompoter.json]
 * **-f, --force** By-pass error by forcing the action to be taken and continue the process
-  * Supported actions are: export --repo, install
+  * Supported actions are: export --repo, install, update, updateOne
-* **-l, --list** List elements depending of the action
-  * Supported action is: require
 * **--minify** Minify the provided file
   * Supported action is: inqlude
 * **--no-color** Do not enable color on output [default = false]
 * **--no-dev** Do not retrieve dev dependencies listed in "require-dev" [default = false]
+  * Supported action is: add, install, update, updateOne
+* **--no-dep** Do not retrieve dependencies, only use listed packages from the Qompoter file, or the one requested in command line [default = false]
+  * Supported action is: add, install, update, updateOne
+* **--no-hint** Do not display hints on output (like higher versions) [default = false]
-  * Supported action is: install
+  * Supported action is: add, install, update, updateOne
 * **--no-qompote** Do not generate any Qompoter specific stuffs like qompote.pri and vendor.pri [default = false]
-  * Supported actions are: init, install
+  * Supported actions are: add, init, install, update, updateOne
 * **-r, --repo DIR** Select a repository path as a location for dependency research or export.
 It is used in addition of the "repositories" provided in "qompoter.json".
-  * Supported actions are: export, install
+  * Supported actions are: add, export, install, update, updateOne
 * **--search PACKAGE** Search related packages in a repository
   * Supported action is: inqlude
 * **--stable-only** Do not select unstable versions [default = false]
   * E.g. If `v1.*` is given to Qompoter, it will select "v1.0.3" and not "v1.0.4-RC1"
   * E.g. If `v1.*`" is given to Qompoter, it will select "v1.0.3" and not "v1.0.4-RC1"
+  * Supported action is: add, install, update, updateOne
+* **--tree** List all packages as a tree
-  * Supported action is: install
+  * Supported action is: inspect
 * **--vendor-dir DIR** Pick another vendor directory [default = vendor]
-  * Supported actions are: export, inspect, install, md5sum
+  * Supported actions are: add, export, inspect, install, md5sum, update, updateOne
 * **-V, --verbose** Enable more verbosity
 * **-VV** Enable really more verbosity
 * **-VVV** Enable really really more verbosity